-The Presocratic period begins in 585 BC but has no fixed endpoint.
-It lasts until Socrates changes the focus of the discussion, which must have happened before he was executed by the city of Athens in 399 BC.
-Some of the Presocratics outlived Socrates.
-Democritus, for example, seems to have lived until about 370 BC.
+The Presocratic period begins in 585 BCE but has no fixed endpoint.
+It lasts until Socrates changes the focus of the discussion.
+Just when this happened is not clear, but it must have happened well before he was executed by the city of Athens in 399 BCE.
+Not all Presocratics died before Socrates.
+Democritus seems to have lived until about 370 BCE.

 The Three Parts of the Presocratic Period

-Thales, Anaximander, and the Anaximenes are the Milesian Inquirers into Nature.
+Thales, Anaximander, and the Anaximenes are Inquirers into Nature.

 Democritus and Leucippus are the ancient Atomists.